 Emollients, as one intervention, are the mainstay of treatment for those with already established eczema, as detailed in a Cochrane Review (Van Zuuren 2017), because dry skin (xerosis) is a key feature of eczema, and topical moisturisers have an integral role in the standard treatment of eczema of all severities (Eichenfield 2014).
-Emollients can decrease water loss across the skin (TEWL), increase stratum corneum hydration, improve comfort, and reduce itch when used on skin that already has active eczema (Lodén 2012; Rawlings 2004), and therefore are a key component in treatment of eczema (Ring 2012).
+Emollients can decrease TEWL, increase stratum corneum hydration, improve comfort, and reduce itch when used on skin that already has active eczema (Lodén 2012; Rawlings 2004), and are therefore a key component in the treatment of eczema (Ring 2012).
 They may be more effective than interventions such as less frequent bathing or use of water softeners for eczema prevention.